tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/动态与公告/产品动态_intl_en.md

 </thead>
 <tbody>
 <tr>
-<td>Released a Hadoop cluster version - EMR v3.4.0.</td>
+<td>Released the EMR v3.4.0 for the Hadoop cluster.</td>
-<td><li>Added support for Spark 3.2.1, Trino 372, Flink 1.14.3, HBase 2.4.5, ZooKeeper 3.6.3, Impala 4.0.0, Zeppelin 0.10.1, Alluxio 2.8.0, Hudi 0.10.1, Iceberg 0.13.1, and GooseFS 1.2.0.<li>Renamed PrestoSQL Trino in the new version and added support for Ranger.
-Monitoring metric alarms need to be configured based on Trino in the new version.</td>
+<td><li>Added support for Spark 3.2.1, Trino 372, Flink 1.14.3, HBase 2.4.5, ZooKeeper 3.6.3, Impala 4.0.0, Zeppelin 0.10.1, Alluxio 2.8.0, Hudi 0.10.1, Iceberg 0.13.1, and GooseFS 1.2.0.<li>Renamed PrestoSQL as Trino in the new version and added support for Ranger.
+Monitoring metric alarms need to be configured according to Trino in the new version.</td>
 <td>2022-04-22</td>
-<td><a href="https://intl.cloud.tencent.com/document/product/1026/46456" target="_blank">Product Releases and Component Versions</a><br><a href="https://intl.cloud.tencent.com/document/product/1026/47767" target="_blank">Trino Monitoring Metrics</a></td>
+<td><a href="https://intl.cloud.tencent.com/document/product/1026/46456" target="_blank">Component Version</a><br><a href="https://intl.cloud.tencent.com/document/product/1026/47767" target="_blank">Trino Monitoring Metrics</a></td>
 </tr>
 <tr>
 <td>Enriched monitoring.</td>
-<td><li>Launched the new version of the interactive features of the event list.<li>Added event-related metrics such as node single-disk inode utilization, single-disk space utilization, single-disk IO utilization, all HBase HMasters standby, and all HDFS NameNodes standby.<li>Monitoring metrics such as blocks, used disk capacity, free disk capacity, and reserved disk capacity are added for HDFS DataNodes.</td>
+<td><li>Launched the new version of the interactive features of the event list.<li>Added event-related metrics such as node single-disk inode utilization, single-disk space utilization, single-disk IO utilization, all HBase HMasters standby, and all HDFS NameNodes standby.<li>Added monitoring metrics of the HDFS-Data node, including the block count, used disk space, available disk space, and reserved disk space.</td>
 <td>2022-04-22</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1026/36889" target="_blank">Cluster Event</a><br><a href="https://intl.cloud.tencent.com/document/product/1026/36880" target="_blank">HDFS Monitoring Metrics</a></td>
 </tr>